LukaszOgrodnik/atmosferaFullApp/README.md

 This project is my first full stack application:
  - Frontend is created in JS react
- - Backend is created in Python Flask
+ - Backend is created in Python Fast API